 10 Things to Do for a Child Who Has Rejected You

-Many fathers feel the deep pain of children who have rejected them…even when that child is still living under their roof.
+Many fathers feel the deep pain of being rejected by their children, even when those children are still living under their roof.
 Forgiveness and reconciliation are possible.
 But as the father, you must take the first step.
 Here are 10 things to do for a child who has rejected you.

 Take a step back and look at the entire picture as an overview.
 Attempt to pinpoint when things might have changed.
 Was there a certain event?
 A moment that created distrust?
 Is your spouse contributing knowingly or unknowingly to the situation?
 Seek out people who are insightful and wise to help you.
-The causes could be many, but it’s important to try to understand the root of the problem.buy ambien without prescription
+The causes could be many, but it’s important to try to understand the root of the problem.

 After determining where the problem may lie, certainly begin to take action.
 Children need strong guidance and especially love.
 Neither can be had when resentment or rejection have taken hold.
-Immediately and tirelessly dedicate yourself to finding a way to properly connect with your child.diazepam for sale
+Immediately and tirelessly dedicate yourself to finding a way to properly connect with your child.

-A thaw in the relationship is needed.
 Find a way to break the ice and establish a positive moment.
 Bribery is not the answer, but a well thought out gift can work wonders at times.
 An adorable teddy bear.
 The skateboard he’s been wanting.
-Tickets to the Jonas Brothers.
 Something that is meaningful to your child.
 No strings attached.
 No long drawn out lectures.
 Just something nice to show you care.

 What things do you have in common?
 Sports?
 Music?
 Math?
-Could be anything that both of you enjoy.
-Find it and use it.
-Relationships are built on mutual respect and common ground.
+It could be anything that both of you enjoy.
 Perhaps your stepson is a basketball player and you played in high school.
 Toss him the ball and challenge him to show you what he’s got.
 If he drops the ball and walks inside, try again the next day.
 Don’t get discouraged.
-Eventually the temptation to take out his animosity towards you is going to overcome him and he’ll play.
+Eventually, the temptation to take out his animosity towards you is going to overcome him and he’ll play.
 The idea is to find a way to be together.

 Are you quiet and shy?
 Strong and demanding?
 Loud and obnoxious?
 Fun loving and easy going?
 How are you coming across to this child who is rejecting you?
 You want her to feel at ease with you.
 Maybe she is intimidated by your presence.
 Try to always use calm, friendly tones.
 If you are shy, try to give reassuring smiles her way.
 Open up.
 If you are strong and loud, tone it down and relax.
 Your demeanor could have everything to do with the problem.

 Lack of respect creates great divides.
-Quite possibly you are not being respected by your rejecting child.
-There are screaming matches, threats and big scenes.
-None of this is helping your cause.
 Give them the respect they deserve even if it’s not reciprocated.
 Knock on their door before entering.
 Stay off the phone if they are on it.
 Little things that show a level of mutual understanding.
 You deserve the same respect back, but it will have to be earned.
 One of you has to give in first and you are the adult.
 Act like it.

-In some cases, family counseling may be called for.
-Whether through your place of worship or a secular organization, therapy can be extremely beneficial.
+In some cases, family counseling may be called for and can be extremely beneficial.
 A skilled outside party that can get past the obstacles standing in the way and find the root of the trouble.
 Your relationship with your child is worth every possible effort.